Reverse Mortgage Information and FAQ’s

 Are there limitations as to how I use my proceeds

 None at all!
 You may use the money you receive any way you would like.
 Of course, existing mortgages and certain other federal debts (i.e. IRS tax liens) must be paid off with the proceeds first.
 However, after that there are no limitations on you as to how you use the proceeds.
-You can save the money for a rainy day or spend a portion on a vacations, credit card debts, home improvement, estate planning, medical purposes or anything else you want.
+You can save the money for a rainy day or spend a portion on credit card debts, home improvement, estate planning, medical purposes or even a vacation.
+Basically, anything and there are no restrictions, but we do encourage financial prudence and discipline.

 Can a reverse mortgage be taken out if there is already a mortgage on my home?